Jaspero/web-components/docs/docs/Form fields/quill.md

 ### Events

 - `value`
-  - triggers when value of the field changes
+  - triggers when value of the quill changes

 ### Demo